-- A candidate’s book of nonfiction must have been published in the United States between January 1, 2019 and December 31, 2019.
+- A candidate’s book of nonfiction must have been published by a trade publisher in the United States between January 1, 2020 and December 31, 2020.

 - PEN America will only accept submissions from publishers or literary agents.
 Authors may not submit their own book for this award.

-- Please download the Declaration of Eligibility.
-Complete all fields and have a company executive sign in order to confirm the book’s eligibility.
-If eligible, please upload the form along with the rest of your application here.
-If the book does not meet all of the listed eligibility requirements, the book will not be considered for this award.
+- Please download the declaration of eligibility.
+Complete all fields and have the editor or publisher sign to confirm the book’s eligibility.
+Please upload this document along with the rest of your application on the submissions page.

 - Once the submitted book is received and reviewed for eligibility by PEN America, it will be passed along to the judges.
 Please add [email protected] to your address book, as it will be the main point of contact from PEN America.